 This is how the story of my Tristan and Isolde started, peeps!
 Meet the invincible fighter Tristan.
 What’s his secret?

 Dr. Schweizer sits back in the comfort of his loge, sipping his brandy.
-Down in the arena, two men hang sweaty and heaving on each other.
+Down in the ruins of the ancient arena, two men hang sweaty and heaving on each other.
 His bets are on the big one with tattoos and savage hair, but surprise!
-The blonde suddenly steps back, and he crashes a fist in his opponent’s face.
+The blond guy suddenly steps back, and he crashes a fist in his opponent’s face.
 The savage hits the ground, clouds of sand rising into the heated air.
 The audience surges, and Dr. Schweizer sits up straight.
-Is it him?

 He snatches the magnifying glasses from his lady friend’s hand, and holds them up to enhance his own vision.

 The young blond stands over his sprawled opponent, muscle and old scars glistening in the limelight.
 His eyes are arctic blue.
 Chills crawl down Dr. Schweizer’s back.
 If this boy is Stahl Biotech’s Frankenstein, he’s definitely not what the doctor expected.
 He’s not some monster put together of dead body parts, but rather a beast created in Hitler’s very labs decades ago.
 Speaking of . . .

 Dr. Schweizer drops back into his cushioned seat from where he has a high view over this secret underground arena.
 “Can’t be him.
 He’s too young.”

 His lady friend takes the glasses from his hand and places them before her eyes with a delicate move.
 “Beauty is only skin deep, Viktor.
 So is youth.”

 Dr. Schweizer scoffs, measuring the scarred muscle pack up and down.
 “Beauty.
 You’d call this wretch beautiful?”